 - Supported the creation and execution of the company's compliance program in preparation for the company's planned regulatory/supervision responsibilities.

 - Provided training on the FDA's current regulatory and compliance activities as a speaker at pharmaceutical industry conferences and other educational venues.

-Compliance issues are used in the following ways in compliance officer resumes:
+Compliance issues are used in the following ways in resumes: